 Before we start to talk about Usability Testing, it’s essential to first understand what we are referring to when we say usability.
-When a new user first interacts with a product, he or she does so with a goal in mind – in fact, the only reason they are there is because they want to achieve something and the product they have chosen offers a way to achieve it.
+When a new user first interacts with a product, he or she does so with a goal in mind – in fact, the only reason they are there is because they want to achieve something, and the product they have chosen offers a way to achieve it.
 Usability describes the level of ease with which a system allows a user to get to that goal.

 A new user was probably drawn to open the startup’s app as the result of marketing efforts.
-The value proposition of using a simple app to order food was promoted to them so therefore ,the user is expecting to be able to order food very easily.
+The value proposition of using a simple app to order food was promoted to them so therefore, the user is expecting to be able to order food very easily.

-The journey starts the moment the app icon is tapped and concludes the moment food actually arrived.
+The journey starts the moment the app icon is tapped, and concludes the moment food actually arrived.

 What Is Usability Testing?

-For example, if you are designing a website for a supermarket, and that website allows users to do their groceries online, the best way of testing your design is by having a user go through your product as you watch them trying to buy their groceries.
+For example, if you are designing a website for a supermarket, and that website allows users to do their groceries online, the best way of testing your design is by having a user proceed through your product as you watch them trying to buy their groceries.

 If this works out successfully, the user will probably flow very well through your interfaces and end up achieving their goal.
-On the other hand, if it wasn’t successful, then most likely they will stumble across multiple, faulty elements and you will be able to observe them confused, trying to find out what to do next, or even asking questions such as “What do I do now?”.
+On the other hand, if it wasn’t successful, then most likely they will stumble across multiple, faulty elements and you will be able to observe them being confused, trying to find out what to do next, or even asking questions such as “What do I do now?”